AhmedHamed2002/Audience-Pulse/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+🧰 Tech Stack

+Angular 18

+TypeScript

+RxJS

+SweetAlert2 for alerts

+Bootstrap / TailwindCSS (for UI)

+RESTful API Backend (Node.js / Express)

+JWT Authentication

+🧑‍💻 Contributors

+Ahmed Hamed – Frontend Developer
+Specializing in Angular & React JS
+Passionate about building modern, scalable, and responsive applications.

+📝 License

+This project is licensed under the MIT License — feel free to use and modify it.

+🌟 Acknowledgements

+Special thanks to everyone contributing to open-source libraries and APIs that made this project possible!